Guidelines on Student Appearance/Dress for Clinical Practice Courses

 - Hygiene and type of apparel has a direct impact on the safety of patients and staff, infection control and efficacy of treatment delivered.

-- These School of Physical Therapy guidelines are meant to guide the student as to common clinical facility dress policies and it is expected that students will adhere to these guidelines.
+- The School of Rehabilitation Science guidelines are meant to guide the student as to common clinical facility dress policies and it is expected that students will adhere to these guidelines.
 Given the nature of certain clinical settings (i.e. greater infection control needs, a more relaxed atmosphere as in a pediatric rehabilitation facility), alternate dress policies may exist in various clinical units/clinics/facilities.
 The facility may require specific apparel for clinical settings with special needs (i.e. organ transplant unit, burn unit, psychiatric unit, ICU).
 It is the responsibility of the student to clarify the appropriate dress policy for each clinical placement with the Clinical Instructor.

 - Professional appearance will be evaluated.
 A student may be asked to leave the clinical facility until he/she demonstrates compliance with this policy or the policy of the facility.

 - Students are advised to refrain from making assumptions.
 If a staff member is wearing something different than usual policy, students should not assume it is appropriate.
-Best advice: “Always ask”.
+Best advice: “Always ask."